 Writing, it’s said, is a lonely profession.
 Images of writers sequestering themselves away for the purpose of finishing their novel abound.
-Some novelist are so overconfident, they believe they don’t need help.
+Some novelists are so overconfident, they believe they don’t need help.
 Others avoid seeking help, paralyzed by the secret fear that their writing simply isn’t good enough.
 But, behind every successful author is a slew of people who have left their mark on the manuscript.

 Self-publishers, eager to see their books in print, often ignore the undervalued topics of manuscript evaluation, revision, and editing, instead focusing their attention on buying ISBNs, contracting print-on-demand services, and marketing.
 They do this at their peril.
 These are the essential steps that makes a manuscript worth reading.
 Flawed plot lines and inadequate character development are impossible to salvage after the book is published.
 To catch (and resolve) problematic aspects early in the writing process, the manuscript must be read by others, starting with its earliest draft forms.